Baby (Clean Bandit song): Promotion

 On 29 October 2018, the group announced the release on Twitter and shared its cover art.
 On 2 November 2018, the group performed on BBC Two's Strictly Come Dancing: It Takes Two.

 Critical reception

 Mike Wass of Idolator called the preview of the song a "sultry banger that already sounds like a hit", saying Marina "coos" the line "But I'm already someone else's baby" over Clean Bandit's "seductive, Latin-tinged house beats".
 Billboard labelled "Baby" a "flamenco-infused track", opining that Fonsi's verse in Spanish provides it with a "distinctive Latin flare".

 Music video

 Clean Bandit also released the video on YouTube on 2 November 2018.
 The video features Fonsi, Marina, Grace Chatto, and Australian singer Starley.
-Chatto portrays an unnamed bride who marries Fonsi's character as it is revealed via flashbacks that she had a thwarted relationship with another woman — now a wedding guest — while attending summer camp.
+Chatto portrays an unnamed bride who marries Fonsi's character as it is revealed via flashbacks that she had a thwarted relationship with Starley’s character—now a wedding guest—while attending summer camp.
+The wedding scene was shot at the Wayfarers Chapel in Rancho Palos Verdes, California.